00:00 We write tests to show us when there are problems with our code, but what if there are intermittent

 52:17 I find it very helpful.

-52:22 So when I'm, I use poetry for a lot of my package management and I have various templates that I use and I often add pytest randomly right away as one of my dev dependencies and then make sure I'm always running my test suite in a random order when I'm running it in GitHub actions.
+52:22 So when I'm, I use poetry for a lot of my package management and I have various templates that I use and I often add pytest randomly right away as one of my dev dependencies and then make sure I'm always running my test suite in a random order when I'm running it in GitHub Actions.

-52:39 So I can't remember who I heard this off for, where I read it exactly, but I have heard that at Google, other companies as well, running the tests in a random order is actually standard practice for the reason like Greg just said.
+52:39 So I can't remember who I heard this off for, where I read it exactly, but I have heard that at Google, other companies as well,

 52:52 So when you start on a new project, you're starting with this sort of shuffled order test running.